-These financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") and current interpretations issued by the International Financial Reporting Interpretations Committee ("IFRIC") and with the relevant provisions of the Banking Act 2009 and The Companies Act 2013.
+These financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS"), Accounting and Auditing Organisation for Islamic Financial Institutions (AAOIFI) and current interpretations issued by the International Financial Reporting Interpretations Committee ("IFRIC") and with the relevant provisions of the Banking Act 2009 and The Companies Act 2013.

-The financial statements were approved by the Board of Directors on $...S^{n}$ June....2021.
+The financial statements were approved by the Board of Directors on 30 Jule 2022.